Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

 Sophos Firewall v17.5 and later supports 12,288 live users, by default.

 That can be verified as below

-The limitation can be lifted with the Device Console commandsystem auth max-live-users set <8192-32768>but make sure your XG firewall is up to sizing.
+The limitation can be lifted with the Device Console commandsystem auth max-live-users set <8192-32768>but make sure your Sophos Firewall is up to sizing.